-3. Definition of the Expected Value (17.1)
+1. Definition of the Expected Value (17.1)

-The EXPECTED VALUE (for a sum or a count) in Chapter 17 is the number of draws from a box times the average of the tickets in that box.
-The draws must be random with replacement for this to work.
-Associate Expected Value with the idea of a "most likely outcome"
+The EXPECTED VALUE (for a sum or a count) in Chapter 17 is the number of draws from a box times the average of the face value of the tickets in that box.
+The draws must be random with replacement for this to work so the process will be unbiased and the probabilities unchanging You could associate "Expected Valu"e with the idea of a "most likely outcome"

 A basic example: a coin toss -- it has 2 outcomes.
 Head or Tails.
-Suppose we're interested in the $\underline{count}$ of heads in some number of tosses.
+Suppose we're interested in the count of heads in some number of tosses.
 We could assign a value of 1 if a toss comes up heads and a value of 0 if it comes up tails (because when we sum it up, it's just like a count of heads).
 We expect 50% for each outcome (i.e. half heads, half tails).
-The average of the box is .50 or 1/2 or 50% (i.e. 0 + 1 divided by 2 - a simple average of its "tickets").
+The average of the box is .50 or 1/2 or 50% (i.e. 0 + 1 divided by 2 -- a simple average of its "tickets").